newrelic/nr1-slo-r/README.md

 ## Usage

 SLO/R is a [New Relic One open source app](https://docs.newrelic.com/docs/new-relic-one/use-new-relic-one/build-new-relic-one/new-relic-one-build-your-own-custom-new-relic-one-application) that calculates service-level objective (SLO) attainment and reports on it for a service.
 It lets you quickly define SLOs for error, availability, capacity, and latency conditions.
 You can use the application for reporting out your results.
-(SLO/R - "service-level obligation and reporting")
+(SLO/R - "service-level objectives and reporting")

 We are keen to see SLO/R evolve and grow to include additional features and visualizations.
 For version 1.0.1, we wanted to ship the core SLO calculation capabilities.
 We expect to rapidly build upon this core functionality through several releases.
 Please add an issue to the repo is there's a feature you'd like to see.